bullheadandplato/RootPGPExplorer/README.md

 # musical-happiness
 Android application.
 The basic purppose of this application is to provide encryption of files.
-Currently implemented encryption is RSA 2048 bit keys.
-The idea behind this is to avoid random acess to files by any other *unwanted application*. <br>
+Currently implemented encryption is RSA 2048 bit.
+The idea behind this application is to avoid random access to files by any other *unwanted application*. <br>
 ## Library used
 * Spongy castle
 * Easy permissions